The Lobster

 “Sorry!” echoed Langostius, and scoffed.

-“Before you led me to believe you reciprocated my affections and robbed me of my innocence?”
+“Before having me believe you reciprocated my affections, and revoking my innocence?”

-Side-by-side on the soggy sofa sat man and lobster—who, despite their propinquity, were worlds apart.
+Side-by-side on a soggy sofa sat man and lobster—who, despite their propinquity, were worlds apart.

-Steven retreated to the bathroom, where he avoided his reflection as he washed his hands.
-He lingered a few moments longer, bracing himself for the tension and trying to formulate an apology that addressed the severity of the offense, but when he reemerged, he discovered that Langostius was no longer on the couch; he had migrated back to the table and was perched beside two bottles of beer, newly opened.
+Steven retreated wordlessly to the restroom, where he avoided his reflection as he splashed his face with cold water.
+He lingered a few moments longer, bracing himself for the tension and trying to formulate an apology that addressed the severity of the offense.

-Langostius nudged one of the bottles toward him, and he accepted it.
+Langostius nudged a bottle toward him, and he accepted it.

 “Cheers,” they said, almost in unison.

-Steven took a sip, and then another.
-The beer was bitterer than he recalled and not especially appetizing, but drinking it was something to do, and a Langostius-sanctioned something at that, and so he sipped and sipped until the bottle was empty.
-Then he set it back on the table, next to Langostius’s untouched bottle.
+Steven took a sip, then another.
+It was more bitter than usual, and not the brand he remembered buying, but drinking it was something to do—a Langostius-sanctioned something at that—and so he sipped, and sipped, until the bottle was empty.
+Then he set it upon the table, next to Langostius’s untouched bottle.

-“Lobsters don’t drink!” he replied, as if this were self-evident.
+“Lobsters don’t drink!” he replied, as though it were self-evident.

 “By all means.”

-“Can’t move, can you?” he heard, echoing from somewhere outside himself.
-“Well, now that I seem to have your attention, let us return to our earlier topic of conversation: mortality.
+“Stuck?” he heard, echoing, from somewhere outside himself.
+“Well, well.
+Now that I seem to have your attention, let us return to our earlier topic of conversation: mortality.
 You see, there may be a solution to my dilemma.”

-Steven lurched, producing no vomit; Langostius continued, “The blue spot on my abdomen, in which you found such beauty—and how lovely it was to be connected to beauty, to have been found to possess it—is not a spot at all, but my heart.”
+Langostius continued, “The blue spot on my carapace, in which you found such beauty—and how lovely it was, to be connected to beauty, to have been found to possess it—is not really a spot, but my heart.”

-Steven’s eyes began deceiving him just then: the room’s color palette shifted almost violently to vivid blues and purples.
-He closed them but found only isosceles triangles beneath his eyelids, judging him.
-He had led on, and ultimately let down, a lobster with a disability—could he have stooped any lower?
-Again, he gagged.
+Steven’s eyes began deceiving him just then: the room’s neutral palette shifted to violent blues and purples.
+Isosceles triangles danced beneath his eyelids, taunting him when he blinked.
+Despite the disorienting visuals, his anxiety and shame were pronounced.
+He had led on, and then let down, a disabled lobster.
+Could he have stooped any lower?

 Langostius shivered as if very cold.

-Steven only barely made out Langostius’s words, which were assailing him like darts.
-Feeble pleas for forgiveness danced in his throat, but his mouth would not open to give way to them.
-He heard knocking, or thought he did, from the front door and struggled even harder to respond.
+Steven could only barely make out these words, which assailed him like darts.
+Feeble pleas for forgiveness danced in his throat, but his mouth would not give way to them.
+He heard a knocking, or thought he did, from the front door, and struggled to respond.

 “Ah!
 Chances, then!”
-Langostius turned spitefully toward the door; then, almost at once, his demeanor softened.
-“No, it’s unfair to begrudge her—after all, you broke her heart, too, did you not?”
+Langostius turned disdainfully toward the door; then, almost at once, his demeanour softened.
+“Nay, I mustn’t begrudge her—no doubt you broke her heart as well as mine.
+Did you not?”

 The knocking persisted.